Khan/gae_mini_profiler/README.md

 </pre>
 3. Modify the WSGI application you want to profile by wrapping it with the gae_mini_profiler WSGI application:
 <pre>
-# Example of existing application
-application = webapp.WSGIApplication(...existing application...)
+&pound; Example of existing application application = webapp.WSGIApplication(...existing application...)

-# Add the following
+&pound; Add the following
 from gae_mini_profiler import profiler application = profiler.ProfilerWSGIMiddleware(application)
 </pre>